swarmnyc/cbt-screenshot-app/README.md

 $ npm run start
 ```

-Number 4 is written in C# and it is for AWS Lambda.
+Number 4 project is written in C# with .Net Core 2.1 and it is for AWS Lambda.
 It can be only executed by AWS Lambda.

 ## Deploy
 The client app is deploy to GitHub Release.
 Our CI server will be triggered by git Tag Push and automatically push files to Github.